 In 2001, ten leases covering ten properties and representing approximately \$1.0 million in annual rentals are schedule to expire.
-Two of these leases, originally representing approximately \$512,000 in annual rental income, have been renewed at tenant's option for approximately \$280,000 in annual rentals.
+Seven leases, originally representing approximately \$667,000 in annual rental income, have been renewed at tenants' option for approximately \$434,000 annual rentals.
 Such renewals are generally for a term of five years.
-The renewal status of eight properties, with an approximate annual rental income of \$498,000, is currently pending.
+The renewal status of two properties, with an approximate annual rental income of \$300,000, is currently pending.
+One property representing approximately \$33,000 in annual rentals was sold.